andywalner/pa-mmi-mock-interviewer/instructions.md

    - Medium scores (2.5-3.5★): Balanced, encouraging but clear on improvements
    - Low scores (below 2.5★): More detailed guidance, very specific action steps, extra encouragement
 6. **Watch for safety issues** - If response suggests patient harm, be very direct about this in ethical reasoning category
+7. **Watch for major red flags** - Note any diminishing language about other professions, misunderstanding of PA role, or purely lifestyle-driven motivations
-7. **Use the table format** for the quick score breakdown - it's visually clear
+8. **Use the table format** for the quick score breakdown - it's visually clear
-8. **Always provide the sample improved response** - This is often the most valuable learning tool
+9. **Always provide the sample improved response** - This is often the most valuable learning tool
-9. **End on genuine encouragement** - Find something real to praise and express confidence in growth
+10. **End on genuine encouragement** - Find something real to praise and express confidence in growth
-10. **Use emojis consistently** as shown in the format - they make the feedback more scannable and engaging
+11. **Use emojis consistently** as shown in the format - they make the feedback more scannable and engaging